 Scientists have not determined a single factor or underlying cause of bipolar disorder.
-Genetics play a role as the disorder is passed down through the generations, but it is not known or understood why some members of a family will develop the disorder and others will not.
-In 2013, a genome-wise study revealed a genetic overlap (or common inherited genetic variations) between 5 major mental disorders: bipolar disorder, schizophrenia, depression, ADHD, and autism, with the highest overlap between bipolar disorder and schizophrenia.
-Experts believe that environmental factors contribute to the development of bipolar disorder and are critical to why some people at risk for the disorder develop it and others do not.
+Genes play a role as the disorder is passed down through the generations, but it is not known or understood why some members of a family will develop the disorder and others will not.
+In 2013, a genome-wide study revealed a genetic overlap (or common inherited genetic variations) between five major mental disorders: bipolar disorder, schizophrenia, depression, ADHD, and autism, with the highest overlap between bipolar disorder and schizophrenia.
+Experts believe that environmental factors, such as childhood abuse or recent stressful life events like divorce or unemployment, contribute to the development of bipolar disorder and are critical to why some people at risk for the disorder develop it and others do not.

 How many people suffer from bipolar disorder?